GhostX0X/Football-Match-Statistics/README.md

 Input: Allows you to enter the match statistics, including the team names, goals scored, and shots taken.
 Table: Displays the match statistics table, league standings, and the winner of the match.

+# Required Changes
+-Does not updates the wins,loss and draw columns.
+-Winner is not displayed Correctly.

 # Contributing
 If you find any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.
 Contributions are welcome!